Overview

 [local ~]$ ssh user@server.dreamhost.com

-If you receive an error when attempting to log in, you may need to use ssh-agent.
-See the following article for more information:
+If you're using a custom key name, you may receive an error when attempting to log in.
+If so, you may need to use ssh-agent.
+See this article for more information.

-- Confirm your key has been added to the DreamHost server by running the following (this should output your key):
+- View the contents of the file to confirm your key has been added to the DreamHost server (this should output your key):

 [server]$ cat ~/.ssh/authorized_keys

 This step creates a bare repository on your DreamHost server.
-This will be the remote repository you push to from your local computer.
+This will be the remote repository you push your code to from your local computer.

 [server]$ cd ~ [server]$ mkdir example.com.git [server]$ cd ~/example.com.git [server]$ git init --bare [server]$ git symbolic-ref HEAD refs/heads/main